November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 Q: How do I choose between recurring and one-time commissions?

-A: Pick recurring if you have strong retention and want partners focused on LTV.
+A: Pick recurring if you have strong retention and want partners focused on lifetime value.
 Pick one-time bounties to jump-start volume or attract partners who prefer immediate payouts.

 Q: What tech features are non-negotiable?